Roger Maris: St. Louis Cardinals (1967–1968)

 Maris played his final two seasons with the Cardinals, contributing to the team's 1967 and 1968 pennants, as well as the 1967 World Series championship.
-In the 1967 World Series, he hit .385 with a home run and 7 RBI, the best Series performance of Maris' career.
+In the 1967 World Series, he hit .385 with a home run and 7 RBI, the best Series performance of Maris's career.
 In game 7 of the 1968 World Series, Maris was on deck when catcher Tim McCarver hit a foul pop up that ended the series.

 Media appearances

 Maris and Mantle starred in a 1962 film, Safe at Home!, playing themselves.
 That year, Maris, Mantle, and Yankee teammate Yogi Berra also made appearances in the film That Touch of Mink, starring Cary Grant and Doris Day.

 In 1980, Maris, Mantle, Whitey Ford, Elston Howard, and other former Yankee players made appearances in the film It's My Turn, starring Michael Douglas and Jill Clayburgh.

-Maris' wife, Pat, appeared as herself on October 2, 1961, episode of the game show To Tell the Truth.
+Maris's wife, Pat, appeared as herself on the October 2, 1961, episode of the game show To Tell the Truth.
 She received three of the four possible votes.